CGCookie/retopoflow/help/changelist.md

 - Strokes strip can now have fixed span (segment) count
 - Added button to continue editing with active mesh as target
 - Improved start up feedback
+- Added simple rip and rip fill to PolyPen

 ### RetopoFlow 3.2.9&rarr;3.3.0